sinch/Maven-Jenkins-Artifactory-Integration/README.md

 <packaging>jar</packaging>
 ```

 Bingo!
 Everything is set up to publish a compiled JAR file to a remote server.
-All you need to do is save all your changes, push it to your remote repository and press the ‘Start building’ button in your Jenkins job which is connected to Artifactory.
+All you need to do is save all your changes, push it to your remote repository and press the ‘Start building’ button in your Jenkins job that is connected to Artifactory.

 After the job has finalized all of its steps in the ‘Build history’ section, you should see a link to Artifactory where all the produced artifacts are stored.